Pharmacy

 Oral Chemotherapies

 Most oral chemotherapy prescriptions will require prior authorization from your insurance plan.
-The Center Pharmacy and The Center Pharmacy # 2 will work with your prescriber to help with the prior authorization process.
+The Center will work with your prescriber to help with the prior authorization process.
 This process may take a few business days to complete.

-The pharmacy team will ensure that you and the prescriber are informed throughout the process.
+The pharmacy team will ensure that you and the prescriber are informed through the process.

 When your prescription is available, a pharmacist will contact you to review: